 A deeper explanation of land valuation in a land condemnation action

-Fair market value of the land taken.
-The term “fair market value” basically boils down to: the price the real estate would bring after fair and reasonable negotiations between a seller willing but not forced to sell and a buyer willing but not forced to buy.
+The fair market value of the land taken.
+The term “fair market value” basically boils down to the price the real estate would bring after fair and reasonable negotiations between a seller willing but not forced to sell and a buyer willing but not forced to buy.

-Fair market value of the land improvements taken.
+The fair market value of the land improvements taken.
 The fair market value of improvements relates to the structures or other land improvements that are located on the land being taken.
-The most obvious structures include dwellings, barns or detached garages.
+The most obvious structures include dwellings, barns, or detached garages.
 However, improvements can also include items other than physical structures, which contribute value to your property.

 Other damages.
-Other damages is a sort of catchall category for damages that may not fit neatly into the residue damages category.
+Other damages are a sort of catchall category for damages that may not fit neatly into the residue damages category.